GAMS-dev/gamspy/docs/user/basics/container.rst

 Reading and Writing Symbols
 ===========================

-The :meth:`Container <gamspy.Container>` class offers I/O functions for reading and writing symbols.
+The :meth:`Container <gamspy.Container>` class provides I/O functions for reading and writing symbols.

 Writing
 -------